nordquip/sousms/doc/TradeEngineUseCases.md

 	* back to 1
  3. Stock price is listed for user.

-## ID:	QueryPersonalAssets
+## ID UCQueryPersonalAssets
 Written by Ben Harris

 ### Actors
- * Trade Engine User (TEU)
+ * Stock Market Simulator User (SMSU)

 ### Description
- * TEU submits a request to see how much "money" is in their account
+ * SMSU submits a request to see how much "money" is in their account

 ### Preconditions
- * TEU has logged into valid account
+ * SMSU has logged into valid account

 ### Postconditions
- * Successful - TEU recieves balance of "cash" in their account
+ * Successful - SMSU recieves balance of "cash" in their account
  * Unsuccessful - There shouldn't be an unsuccessful result (assuming a successful login)

 ### Dialog
- * After successful login, TEU can submit to see how much cash is in their account
+ * After successful login, SMSU can submit to see how much cash is in their account

 ## ID UCStockSymbolSearch
 Written By AnthonyKaiserman